How to Recall an Email in Outlook 2016

 Recalling an email in Outlook 2016 allows you to retrieve and replace an email that has already been sent.
 Here are the steps to do it:

-2. Open the email that you wish to recall.
-Ensure you double-click on the message and that it opens.
+Step 2: Open the email that you wish to recall.
+Double-click on the message to open it in a separate window.
 Simply having the message on the reading pane won’t enable you to recall it.

-3. Once you have the email open, head to the Message tab and select Actions.
-A menu will pop up and you will then have to select the Recall This Message option.
+Step 3: Once you open the email, head to the Message tab and select Actions.
+A menu will drop-down and you will then have to select the Recall This Message option.

-It’s worth noting that recalling emails don’t always work.
+It’s worth noting that recalling emails does not always work.
 If your attempt at recalling an email has failed, you will receive a notification from Outlook stating so.
 If this happens to be a familiar case for you, then you may want to look into taking precautions in the future.

 How to Prevent Recalls